 The University provides long-term disability coverage for all full-time employees, which may pay loss of income benefit to employees who are absent from work for more than ninety (90) days due to sickness or injury.
 This policy has a 90-day elimination period and will not pay benefits until after the 90 day period has expired.
 To receive this benefit, an employee must file a claim and qualify for the benefit under the terms of this policy.
 The insurance carrier determines who is qualified to receive this benefit.
-Long-term disability claim forms are located in the Personnel Office.
+Long-term disability claim forms are located in the Office of Human Resources.

 The University offers a short-term disability policy through its cafeteria plan for employees who choose to participate through payroll deduction.
-Information on this policy may be obtained from the Personnel Office.
+Information on this policy may be obtained from the Office of Human Resources.